Addanki Assembly constituency

-Addanki Assembly constituency is a constituency in Bapatla district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
+Addanki Assembly constituency is a constituency in Prakasam district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments of Bapatla Lok Sabha constituency.

-Gottipati Ravikumar (Bujji) is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Telugu Desam Party.
+Gottipati Ravi Kumar (Bujji) is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly election from Telugu Desam Party.
 As of 2019, there are a total of 231,843 electors in the constituency.
 The constituency was established in 1955, as per the Delimitation Orders (1955).